lena-kilian/lena-kilian.github.io/abm/index.md

             self.store -= 50
 ```

-`grass_grow` is slightly different in that the environment is accessed through an agent, but the agent is not actually manipulated.
+Similarly, `grass_grow` is an environmental manipulations.
+However, it differs from `eat` and `regurgitate` in that the environment is accessed through an agent, but the agent is not actually manipulated.
+To avoid the grass growing excessively, and because its values have to be integers, the occurence of this function was randomised.
+In other words, with each iteration of this function, the probability that the values within the lists within the environment will increase by 1 unit is 0.01.

 ```
     def grass_grow(self):